Political positions of Lisa Murkowski: Gun rights

-Murkowski has an A rating from the National Rifle Association for her support of gun rights.
+Murkowski has an A grade from the National Rifle Association of America for her support of gun rights.
 The organization endorsed her for her re-election bid for the Senate in 2016, which stated that she had a "proven record" of voting in favor of gun rights.
 Murkowski supports the right to bear arms, and was one of 46 senators to vote against expanding background checks to all gun show and internet sales in April 2013.
 She has voted in favor of concealed carry reciprocity law enabling Americans to carry their concealed gun in any state.
 She also voted against a partial ban of select firearms.

 In November 2017, Murkowski was one of ten senators to cosponsor the Fix NICS Act, a bipartisan bill meant to ensure federal and state authorities comply with existing law and inform the national instant criminal background check system on relevant criminal history records.

 In 2018, Murkowski was a cosponsor of the NICS Denial Notification Act, legislation developed in the aftermath of the Stoneman Douglas High School shooting that would require federal authorities to inform states within a day of a prohibited person attempting to buy a firearm failing the National Instant Criminal Background Check System.

 Despite voting against marijuana legalization, Murkowski has called upon the federal government to review federal policy that forbids marijuana users, including those in legal states, from owning firearms.